oddbird/oddleventy/content/blog/2024/css-demographics.md

 If you don't know [Kevin Powell's work teaching CSS](https://www.kevinpowell.co/), I highly recommend it.
-But we you might expect
+But as you might expect
 his audience is weighted towards students.
 If he's a [primary source for respondents](https://2024.stateofcss.com/en-US/demographics/#source), that's likely to impact the demographics, right?